Regenerative Leadership: Performance Fuelled by Wellbeing, Not Burnout.

 1. From ‘Endurance Mode’ to ‘Regenerative Mode’

 Burnout happens when leaders operate like machines instead of human beings.
-The goal isn’t to “manage stress”—it’s to rebuild your internal energy systems so that stress doesn’t accumulate in the first place.
+The goal isn’t to “manage stress”, but to rebuild your internal energy systems so that stress doesn’t accumulate in the first place.

 Dr. Sahar Yousef, a cognitive neuroscientist at UC Berkeley, found that elite performers don’t just recover; they strategically oscillate between intense focus and deep restoration.